TaskNotes

 Recurring Tasks

 TaskNotes recurring tasks use RFC 5545 RRule strings with DTSTART support and dynamic next-occurrence scheduling.
-The model separates recurrence patterns from the next planned instance.
+The model separates recurrence patterns from the next planned instance, and can also create normal task notes for individual occurrences when an instance needs its own content.

 If you are new to recurring tasks in TaskNotes, think of the recurrence rule as the long-term plan and the scheduled field as the next concrete commitment.
 Most day-to-day editing affects scheduled, while recurrence editing changes the plan itself.